andrebot/webCrawler/Readme.md

 ## Considerations
  * No config file was created due to how small was this project.
 I would end up creating more complexity by creating it;
- * I did this not concurrently because this was what was asked for me to do;
+ * This version was coded just for fun;
  * Test files are in its own folder to better integrate with nyc;
  * I do believe that JavaScript can be better coded using object composition, that is why I did not use Classes;
  * No task automator was added because *NPM* took care of everything.
 No need of complex task handling.